Helping Car Accident Victims in NOLA Recover Damages and Obtain Justice

 Hit and run accidents can leave victims seriously or fatally injured.
 It is common that hit and run accidents are caused by intoxicated drivers, who flee the scene in panic because he or she is under the influence and not thinking clearly.
 Drivers without adequate auto insurance or a valid driver’s license are also more likely to flee the scene of a car accident.

 If you or a loved one have been involved in a hit-and-run accident it is important to understand the legal options available to you.
 While most victims of motor vehicle collisions can pursue a claim for compensation from the driver who harmed them, it is often difficult or impossible for victims of hit-and-run accidents to recover compensation from the other motorist.
-In order to get compensation you must deal with your injuries, you should consider the other options available to seek compensation.
+In order to get compensation, you must deal with your injuries and you should consider the other options available to seek compensation.
 These include making a claim with your insurer based on uninsured motorist coverage.

 A New Orleans motor vehicle accident lawyer at Bloom Legal can help you to determine: